 The St Christopher’s parish is a dual church community with the historical bluestone St Augustine’s church on Harrick Drive Keilor, as the second place of worship for the parish.
 This church is viewed as the main place of worship for the St Augustine’s school community.

 St Augustine’s is a suburban school in a rural setting.
 It overlooks the gum trees along Taylor’s Creek, which abuts the school oval.
-The building takes advantage of the views and comprises six internal classrooms, a library, multi-purpose facilities and a small canteen.
+The main building takes advantage of the views and comprises internal classrooms, a library/ STEM Centre, multi-purpose facilities and a small canteen.
+We also have a number of portables that house our middle and senior classes.

 We encourage our students to actively participate in their learning by sharing with them experiences of liturgies and prayer and enabling them to take action to improve their lives and the lives of others and to make a difference every day.